-- (1) Which directly involves a substantial question arising under the Constitution of the United States or of this State, or - (2) In which there is a dissent when the Court of Appeals is sitting in a panel of three judges.
-An appeal of right pursuant to this subdivision is not effective until after the Court of Appeals sitting en banc has rendered a decision in the case, if the Court of Appeals hears the case en banc, or until after the time for filing a motion for rehearing of the cause by the Court of Appeals has expired or the Court of Appeals has denied the motion for rehearing."
+- (1) Which directly involves a substantial question arising under the Constitution of the United States or of this State, or - (2) In which there is a dissent.dissent when the Court of Appeals is sitting in a panel of three judges.
+An appeal of right pursuant to this subdivision is not effective until after the Court of Appeals sitting en banc has rendered a decision in the case, if the Court of Appeals hears the case en banc, or until after the time for filing a motion for rehearing of the cause by the Court of Appeals has denied the motion for rehearing."